Lewis C. Hudson: Early career

 Lewis C. Hudson was born on July 29, 1910, in Memphis, Tennessee, but his family later moved to Sherard, Mississippi, where he attended grammar school.
 Hudsons later moved to White Haven, Tennessee, and young Lewis attended high school there.
 Following the graduation in 1927, Hudson received appointment to the United States Naval Academy at Annapolis, Maryland.
 While at the academy, he was active in boxing, wrestling and track or captained the cross country running team.
 Hudson finally graduated on June 4, 1931, with bachelor's degree and was commissioned second lieutenant in the Marine Corps on the same date.

-Many of his classmates had distinguished careers and became general officers: John S. McCain Jr., Horacio Rivero Jr., Charles T. Booth, Lawson P. Ramage, Bernard F. Roeder, Frederick L. Wieseman, Frederick J. Becton, Charles B. Brooks Jr., Ernest B. Ellsworth, Wilmer E. Gallaher, Andrew J. Hill Jr., Harlan T. Johnson, Frederic S. Keeler, Edward J. O'Neill, Forsyth Massey, Berton A. Robbins, Jr., Kinlock C. Walpole, Nelson K. Brown, Austin R. Brunelli, Edward J. Dillon, Robert E. Fojt, Edward H. Forney, Bankson T. Holcomb Jr., Clifford H. Shuey or Samuel G. Taxis.

 He was ordered for his officer training to the Basic School at Philadelphia Navy Yard, and following the graduation in June 1932, as an excellent shooter, Hudson was assigned to the Marine Corps Rifle and Pistol Team Squad at Marine Barracks Quantico, Virginia.
 In February 1933, he was ordered to the Marine barracks at Naval Station Guam and remained there until May 1935.
 During his time in Pacific, he was promoted to the rank of first lieutenant in December 1934.
 His next assignment was with Rifle and Pistol Team at Marine Corps Recruit Depot Parris Island, South Carolina, but returned to the Quantico Pistol Team in May 1936 and took part in the Quantico Rifle and Pistol Matches.
 Hudson later served with Wakefield Rifle and Pistol Team and also commanded Wakefield Marine Detachment.

-In November 1936, Hudson was appointed commanding officer of the Marine Corps Institute at Marine Barracks, Washington, D.C. and again was involved in the pistol matches.
+In November 1936, Hudson was appointed commanding officer of the Marine Corps Institute at Marine Barracks, Washington, D.C., and again was involved in the pistol matches.
 He captained Elliott Trophy team during that competition and his team later WON the Wirgman Trophy in 1938.
 Hudson received promotion to the rank of captain in January 1938.

 During June 1938, Hudson attended Gunnery School aboard the cruiser USS Minneapolis, and, after the finishing of the course in August of that year, he was appointed commanding officer of the Marine detachment aboard the cruiser USS Quincy.
 He then took part in battle practice off Hawaii with the Pacific Fleet in Fleet Problem XIX.